ami-iit/paper_romualdi_viceconte_2024_humanoids_dnn-mpc-walking/scripts/plotting/README.md

 ## Usage
 The following scripts are available:
-- `generate_animations.py`: Generates the plots animations of the robot walking and plots the steps and CoM trajectories;
+- `generate_animations.py`: Generates the plots animations of the robot walking and plots the steps and CoM trajectories.
+The animations are saved in the `animations` directory;
 - `generate_plots.py`: Generates the plots presented in the paper.
+The plots are saved in the `figures` directory.